 - On 12 June, British-based digital couture brand Auroboros will debut its first ready-to-wear show as part of London Fashion Week with the exclusively digital 14-piece collection to be showcased in film, worn by a physical model.

 Change, in the luxury industry, to paraphrase Hemingway, has a habit of occurring ‘gradually, then suddenly’.
 From its origins in quieter times, as luggage makers or jewellers to royalty and the well-heeled, the world of luxury has more recently had to contend with multiple revolutions: what Bain refers to as the ‘sortie du temple’ starting in the mid-90s with personal luxury brands largely leaving behind their rarefied atmosphere to appeal to a wider audience, consolidated with the ‘democratisation’ or broader accessibility phase of the early 2000s.
 This has been followed by the emergence of the Chinese middle class as a significant consumer from the early 2010s to the e-commerce revolution, which went from ‘nice to have’ to a new religion in the wake of the Covid-19 crisis.

 This is not what your parents knew to be luxury

 There is a palpable sense that it is the current transformation which may prove the most ‘revolutionary’ of all – that of a virtual terrain or metaverse (a more immersive, augmented and shared virtual space) for luxury brands to become rooted in.
-This would not merely involve brands marketing or selling their products, but communicating their brand identity, engaging with communities and creators, and fostering brand trust and loyalty through participation in the blockchain – the imperative being driven by digitally native (Generation Z) and digitally biased (millennial) consumers, who could account for 45% of overall luxury spending by 2025.1
+This would not merely involve brands marketing or selling their products, but communicating their brand identity, engaging with communities and creators, and fostering brand trust and loyalty through participation in the blockchain – the imperative being driven by digitally native (Generation Z) and digitally biased (millennial) consumers, who could account for two thirds of overall luxury spending by 2025.1